 What to know about hornets (Suzumebachi) in Japan

 Hornets or yellowjackets, or Suzumebachi スズメバチ in Japanese, are active from spring through autumn in Japan.
-In September and October, hornets are particularly aggressive while they are in their breeding season.
+In September and October, hornets are particularly aggressive during their breeding season.
 Needless to say, the stings can be horribly painful.
-Hornets usually live in mountain areas and the nearby towns, but they started to live even in cities recently.
-If you plan to go for hiking, especially in autumn, you should know how to cope with their stings.
+Hornets usually live in mountain areas and nearby towns, but they started to live even in cities recently.
+If you plan to go hiking, especially in autumn, you should know how to cope with their stings.

 Hornets in Japan

 Hornets are called Suzumebachi in Japanese.
-In Japan, several kinds of hornets live.
-Their sizes are between 20mm and 40mm depending on kinds.
-The one kind of hornets living usually in temperate regions is increasing in number due to global warming.
+In Japan, several types of hornets live, ranging in size from 20mm to 40mm.
+One particular species of hornet, which typically inhabits temperate regions, is increasing in number due to global warming.

 Where do hornets live?

-They often nest and live in group at;
+They often nest and live in group in the following locations:

 - Under trees

-- Under roofs or in attics of houses
+- Under the roofs or in the attics of houses

 - Under bridges

-- At roots of trees (under the ground)
+- At the roots of trees (under the ground)

 How do I avoid their attacks?

-The problem is that the hornet nests in hidden places and you might encounter them when you are on a hiking etc. So, precaution is important and what you can do to cope with their attacks are:
+The problem is that the hornet nests in hidden places, and you might encounter them while hiking, etc. So, precaution is essential, and what you can do to cope with their attacks are:

 Avoid wearing black clothes